wot-oss/tmc/docs/_pages/50-commands.md

 The config json requires at least the field 'aws_bucket'.

 Depending on how AWS client access is configured where the 'tmc' binary is running (e.g. via IAM role or shared config and credential files),
-additional fields are necessary for the S3 repo.
+additional fields may be necessary for the S3 repo.

 A complete config json may look like this:
 ```